Get out of the classroom and into the community! Immerse yourself in Parisian culture, make connections, and gain invaluable hands-on experience.

 Responsibilities vary by agency but we require all students to be involved in projects that contribute to their understanding of the organization and its approach to social issues.
 This might include project implementation, participation in relevant meetings, research, and production of documents or other materials.

 Upon acceptance into the program, each student will have an individual placement meeting with the EUSA team to determine the best options for the student.
 For more information about the placement process, please watch the short video below.

 The following is a list of examples of the types of organizations in which students might be placed.
 Upon acceptance into the program, each student will have an individual placement meeting with the EUSA team to determine the best options for the student.
 Flexibility is important as specific organizations and industry placements cannot be guaranteed:

 Advertising, Arts, Banking & Financial Services, Business, Film and TV, Hospitality, Journalism, Law, Marketing, Multimedia, Politics, Occupational Therapy & Physical Therapy, Psychology, Sociology, Public Relations, and Theater.

 Watch this brief video for additional information about the placement process.

-Interested Spring 2015 NYU Paris students should complete the online application by Friday, October 24 if they are interested in the program.
-Students that fill out the application by the deadline will receive notification by November 3.
+Interested Fall 2015 NYU Paris students should complete the online application by Wednesday, April 1 if they are interested in the program.
+Students that fill out the application by the deadline will receive notification by Friday, April 10.

 While there is no cost to participate in the internship program, students that are participating in the internship program in NYU Paris should note once they have officially committed to the program are subject to a financial penalty should they withdraw.